Deinococcus aerius: Metabolism

 Several metabolism tests have shown that D. aerius is not involved in “nitrate reduction, urease, arginine hydrolase, and ornithine decarboxylase activities and was unable to use some carbon sources”.
 However, subsequent studies have shown that these bacteria are able to grow using “arabinose, glucosamine, ornithine, glutamate, maltose, sucrose, proline, raffinose, cysteine, lysine and methionine” as carbon sources.

 Where it is found

 Deinococcus. aerius has been previously isolated from the atmosphere above Japan at altitudes between 0.8 and 5.8 km.
 To do this, dust samples were collected “on membrane filters using an ASD1 air sampler”.
 The samples were then incubated on anaerobic enrichment agar and strain TR0125 was identified as D. aerius.

 Media grown on

 Deinococcus aerius has been cultured on mTGE agar which contains beef extract, tryptone, glucose and Difto Bacto agar.
-A growth analysis revealed that this bacterium grows best at temperatures between 25-30 °Celsius and did not grow at 4, 10 or 47 °C.
+A growth analysis revealed that this bacterium grows best at temperatures between 25 and 30 °Celsius and did not grow at 4, 10 or 47 °C.